gabchess/gabchess/README.md

 ## Building now

 - **[Tixmancer](https://tixmancer.xyz):** An AI assistant for secondhand finds within your budget, in development with a public waitlist.
-- **Maria:** A prototype that helps older adults check suspicious messages for scams.
+- **Maria:** An IOS app that helps older adults check suspicious messages for scams.

 <a id="custom-designed-ai-harness"></a>